 I think any kind of macaroni salad is always in danger of being a bit boring if you don’t use strongly flavored and interesting ingredients.
 But I’m happy to report this Tuna Macaroni Salad with Green Olives was loaded with flavor due to good quality tuna in olive oil, chopped Spanish green olives, and a generous amount of lemon juice and green olive brine in the dressing.

-We also added finely chopped cucumbers for a little crunch, and some sliced green onions for more flavor, and we devoured some of this for lunch on the day we tested the improved recipe and took these photos.
+We also added finely chopped celery for a little crunch, and some sliced green onions for more flavor, and we devoured some of this for lunch on the day we tested the improved recipe and took these photos.
 And besides the great flavor, another things we loved about this macaroni salad with tuna is that it’s made with Fiber Gourmet Light Elbows, which was one thing that kept the carbs very low for this type of salad!

 What ingredients do you need for this recipe: